Git, Continuous Deployments and Your WordPress Themes

 - Switch its trigger mode to manual

-Then change its action remote path setting to:
+Then change the remote path setting in the deployment action to:

-You should have three pipelines on the Pipelines screen.
+You should have three pipelines on the Pipelines screen now:

-We are done – we created new Buddy project and placed the theme files being developed under Git version control.
+We are done – we created a new project and placed the theme files under development under Git version control.
 This distributed version control system will now help us keep the work ordered: it will track changes, support automation and collaboration between the developers.

-Later, in Buddy, we created three pipelines that will allow continuous deployments approach, with development, staging and production server.
+Later, in Buddy, we created three pipelines that will allow the Continuous Deployment approach with development, staging and production server.
 Of course this is not the only possible way to employ pipelines – you can configure this flexible tool any way you like.